 Ordinarily, all committee and task force meetings shall be open to USA Judo members.
 In the event the committee or task force chair, with the consent of a majority of the committee or task force members in attendance, deems it appropriate to exclude members at an open meeting for any reason, then the chair may (i) declare that the meeting is closed, or (ii) to convene an executive session to consider and discuss matters relating to personnel, nominations, discipline, budget, litigation or other sensitive matters, then the chair may specifically designate and call an executive session.
 Further, the chair may open a meeting of the committee or task force to non-members, with the consent of a majority of the members of the committee or task force in attendance.

-Section 8.11.
-Minutes of Meetings.
+Section 9.11.
+Minutes of Meetings, Operating Procedures, Reports.

-Each committee and task force shall take minutes of its meetings and submit them to the USA Judo Secretary for posting on the USA Judo Website.
+Each committee and task force shall take minutes of its meetings and submit them to the USA Judo CEO for posting on the USA Judo Website.

+Each committee shall maintain procedures for operation and prepare reports on progress, all of which shall be forwarded to the CEO in a reasonable time frame after a request.

-Section 8.12.
+Section 9.12.
 Compensation.

 Committee and task force members shall not receive compensation for their services as committee or task force members, although the reasonable expenses of committee and task force members may be paid or reimbursed in accordance with USA Judo’s policies.
-Committee and task force members who are not Directors of the Board may receive compensation for services rendered to or for the benefit of USA Judo in any other capacity, provided the Board gives explicit approval.
+Committee and task force members who are not Directors of the Board may receive compensation for professional services rendered to or for the benefit of USA Judo in any other capacity, provided services are necessary, priced competitively, and pre-approved by the Board.
 Each committee and task force member shall be bound by USA Judo’s Conflict of Interest Policy.

-Section 8.13.
+Section 9.13.
 Audit and Finance Committee.